abinav-07/candidate-information-storage/README.md

 4. You can now access the server in 5000 port for nodejs and 5001 for admin database.
 5. You can now access the app in this URL `http://localhost:3000`

+## Assumptions
+- Availability Start time and end time can have any order i.e start_time > end_time or end_time > start_time.
+- Creating candidate profiles with same email will override previous data.

+## Future Changes
+- Paginations in List Page.
+- Display confirmation message on Create candidate page for overriding previously created candidate with same email.
+- Redis for caching because of its scalability and data persistance.

 ## For API Documentation